Or sign in with

 Polycarbonate lenses are the most durable and impact-resistant lenses in our catalog, and come with a 100% UV- protective coating.
 If you are looking for glasses for children, or tend to spend your time outdoors, we strongly recommend these lenses.

-These stylish, super-thin lenses are excellent choices for people with strong prescriptions or particularly thin frames.
+These stylish, super-thin lenses are an excellent choice for people with strong prescriptions or particularly thin frames.
 These lenses are suited to people with SPH corrections between +/-4.25 and +/-6.75, and CYL corrections between +/-2.25 and +/-3.00.

 These lightweight, thin lenses ensure your eyes do not look distorted from a higher prescription.
 If you have a particularly strong prescription, this is likely the best choice for you.
 We typically recommend these lenses for people with SPH corrections between +/-7.00 and +/-9.00, and CYL corrections between +/-3.25 and +/-4.00.